tueimage/crowdskin-bsc-2020/WeeklyMeetings-Thaomy.md

 Copy/paste and fill in the template below each week (most recent date on top, template at the bottom), commit and push your changes BEFORE coming to the weekly meeting with your supervisor.

+### Date: 11/05/2020

+#### What did you achieve this week?
+* Literature research
+* Almost finished introduction part for the report
+* Almost finished the code

+#### What did you struggle with?
+* -

+#### What would you like to work on next week?
+* Finish the introduction part
+* Finish the code
+* Finish Materials & Method part of the report
+* Start with Results part of the report

+#### Where do you need help?
+* -

+#### Any other topic
+* Another question

+### Date: 05/05/2020

+#### What did you achieve this week?
+* Set up environment in Google Colab Pro and tested the codes in Google Colab Pro, it worked!
+* Read recommended literature
+* Did literature research and read some articles
+* Came up with a research goal: "The goal is to compare the existing baseline model (VGG-16) with the InceptionV3 model to see what impact it has on the performance of multi-task learning."
+	*(in case when time left compare baseline model with VGG-19/MobileNet also)

+#### What did you struggle with?
+* -

+#### What would you like to work on next week?
+* Start with coding
+* Beginning to write the introduction for the report

+#### Where do you need help?
+* goal validation

+#### Any other topic
+* Results

 ### Date: 27/04/2020

 #### What did you achieve this week?